eddyzags/pocket-network-helm-chart/README.md

 ### Resources and limits

-Pocket Network charts allow settings resource requests and limits for every protocol actors (containers) inside the chart deployment.
+Pocket Network charts allow setting resource requests and limits for every protocol actors (containers) inside the chart deployment.
 There are inside the `resources` values.
 To make this resource and limit definition easier to define, this chart contains a `resources.preset` attribute that sets the `resources.limits` and `resources.requests`.
 These presets are recommended by the community, but you can define your own.

 > Note: You can either define a preset (`resources.preset=small` for example) or an explicit .
 If you define both, the `resources.limits` and `resources.requests` will be used.